dburkhardt/SingleCellOpenProblems/docker/README.md

 * `requirements.txt` (optional)
 * `r_requirements.txt` (optional)

-The easiest way to do this is to copy the `python-extras` or `r-extras` folder.
+The easiest way to do this is to copy the `op-python-extras` or `op-r-extras` folder.

 ## Building Docker images locally